Universal Aspects of High-Temperature Relaxation Dynamics in Random Spin Models: Acknowledgment

-\textit{Acknowledgment.} We are especially grateful to the invaluable discussions with Hui Zhai, whose advice is indispensable for the whole work.
+We are especially grateful to the invaluable discussions with Hui Zhai, whose advice is indispensable for the whole work.
 We thank Riqiang Fu, Yuchen Li, Xinhua Peng, Xiao-Liang Qi and Ren Zhang for their helpful discussions.
-PZ is partly supported by the Walter Burke Institute for Theoretical Physics at Caltech.